Huegoxaga/notes/javascript/react.md

 - The component class has a `state` property to store internal temp data.
 - It has `props` object that stores data, props are readonly.
 Every component has a `props` object.
 For data passed from outside use `props` instead of `state`.
+- If certain properties from `props` is needed, instead of passing `props` to the components, it can be convenient to use `{property1, property2}`
 - The component class has a render method that returns the component which will be associated with certain a DOM element.
 - Component can be represented by JSX file, React html-like `jsx` code in render method will be converted by babel into JavaScript code.
 - `<Component />` this is a self closing component.